visimp/visimp/docs/layers/LSP.md

 # `lsp` layer

-The `lsp` layer configure the Nvim LSP client via [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
+The `lsp` layer configures the Nvim LSP client via [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
 It is a dependency for layers requiring LSPs, such as most language layers.